LumioStudio/QBCore-Yoga/README.md

 # Yoga
-Do yoga to relief stress in a fun way
+Do yoga to relief stress in a fun and easy way.
+Just add the yoga.lua file to your qb-smallresources > client